wp-plugins/rencontre/readme.txt

 **Tertio**

 You need to add the WP connection link.
-You can add this in the header to have the WP and the Facebook connections links :
+You can add this in the header.php to have the WP and the Facebook connections links :
 `&lt;?php Rencontre::f_loginFB();
 	wp_loginout(home_url()); if (!is_user_logged_in()) { ?&gt;
 		&lt;a href="wp-login.php?action=register"&gt;&lt;?php _e('Register'); ?&gt;&lt;/a&gt;